Sameer581/DUPA/README.md

-Create a file named README.md in your project folder and paste this content:

 # Data-Driven Air Quality Analysis – Greater Noida

 This project analyzes air quality data (PM2.5, PM10, CO emissions) from 2019 to 2023 to predict pollution trends and support mitigation strategies.